-In addition, Art.
-258 VersAG states that if offenses are committed in the business operations of a legal entity or a general or limited partnership or sole proprietorship, the penal provisions apply to the persons who acted or should have acted on its behalf, but with joint and several liability of the legal entity, partnership or sole proprietorship for the fines and penalties.
+However, Art.
+258 VersAG states that if offenses are committed in the business operations of a legal entity or a general or limited partnership or a sole proprietorship, the penal provisions apply to the persons who acted or should have acted on its behalf, but with joint and several liability of the legal entity, the partnership or the sole proprietorship for the fines and penalties.

-16. Are there minimum presence requirements in order to undertake insurance activities in your jurisdiction (and obtain and maintain relevant licences and authorisations)?
+17. Are there minimum presence requirements in order to undertake insurance activities in your jurisdiction (and obtain and maintain relevant licenses and authorisations)?

 Both the statutory seat and the head office of the company must be located in Liechtenstein (Art.
 14 (2) VersAG) if you want to obtain and maintain relevant licences an authorisations in Liechtenstein.
 There are no numerical requirements as to how many staff must actually be active in Liechtenstein; rather, the FMA assesses this on the basis of the overall circumstances.
-However, the main decisions must be effectively made in Liechtenstein so that the head office remains in Liechtenstein.
+However, the main decisions must actually be taken in Liechtenstein, so that the head office remains in Liechtenstein.
+Experience has shown, however, it can be stated that the requirements in this regard, also due to pressure from European authorities, have become more and more stringent in recent times.

-17. Are there restrictions on outsourcing services and/or operational resilience requirements relating to the business?
+18. Are there restrictions on outsourcing services, third party risk management and/or operational resilience requirements relating to the business?